etigui/photo_classifier/README.md

 ## Objective and specification

-Studding and try ["API Vision"](https://azure.microsoft.com/en-us/services/cognitive-services/directory/vision/) of Microsoft, then program an application in C#, which is going to classify a photo as mentioned in the point below.
+Studding and try ["API Vision"](https://azure.microsoft.com/en-us/services/cognitive-services/directory/vision/) of Microsoft, then program an application in C#, which is going to classify a photo as mentioned in the point below:

 1. Get one or more photo of well-known people and try to associate the bunch of photo to that people.
 2. Get a list of photos which contain or not the people associate before.
 3. Compare by processing in the Azure cloud the photo using ["Face API"](https://azure.microsoft.com/en-us/services/cognitive-services/face/)